-The writer isn't a history enthusiast but likes to explore the various perspectives of certain key past events and their complexities.
+The writer is a history enthusiast who likes to explore the various perspectives of past events that shaped the future landscape.

 Reflections of the Past

 Famines are not unfamiliar to the Indian landscape.
 They have been experienced, feared and like all bad things – forgotten.
 Be it the two centuries of British occupation or the period prior to that, famines have hit the Indian subcontinent hard and certain regions in particular even harder.
 While war on famine picked pace post independence, it has however been a bumpy ride with plentiful challenges.

 The latter half of British rule in India saw at least six major famines (1873-74, 1876, 1877, 1896-97, 1899, 1943) with fatalities mounting in millions.
 And the one that makes a prominent appearance as perhaps one of the worst famines of twentieth century came piggybacking the second Great War (WWII).
 This was the Bengal Famine of 1943, where imperial policies, inaction and draining of resources as part of war effort led to food shortages and massive inflation.
 Millions were deliberately starved to death, making them indirect casualties of the war.
 The death toll skyrocketed further as epidemics took a toll on the malnourished lot.